 The rest of this paper is organized as follows.
 In Section 2, we define $P\mathcal{C}+$ and its semantics in probabilistic transitions between sets of states.
-Section 3 introduces histories and belief states.
+Section 3 introduces histories, belief states, and compact belief states.
 In Section 4, we describe how several important problems in probabilistic reasoning about actions can be expressed in our framework.
-Section 5 summarizes the main results and gives an outlook on future research.
-Note that further technical results and detailed proofs of all results are given in the extended version of this paper [4].
+Section 6 shows how to reduce reasoning in $P\mathcal{C}+$ to reasoning in nonmonotonic causal theories.
+In Section 7, we summarize the main results and give an outlook on future research.
+Note that detailed proofs of all results are given in Appendix A.